Want to listen to this post? Check out the audio version right here ⬇️

 I’ve almost always found that people who sign up for a giveaway, never even open an email unless the subject line is “Congrats, you’re the winner”

-Which makes your list cold (not good).
-The thing is when you make them work for it, you are getting them involved and you are actually giving them a little sample of what you have to offer.
+The thing is that when you make them work for it, you are getting them involved and you are actually giving them a little sample of what you have to offer.

 I’ve seen giveaways with daily “challenges” and the people are only entered to win if they complete all the challenges.
 I’ve also seen ones with a set of questions to answer.
 Putting together a quick worksheet is a good way to have all your answers organized and easy to refer to.

-If someone puts in the time and effort to win your free thing, chances are they are way more interested in you and your business and likely to be a good lead for future sales.
+If someone puts in the time and effort to win your free thing, chances are they are way more interested in you and your business and is much more likely to be a good lead for future sales.

 As a product